Calorie density describes the number of calories in a given volume or weight of food.

 Calorie density is a measure of the calorie content of food relative to its weight or volume.

-It is also called energy density, and is usually measured as calories per 100 grams (3.5 ounces) of food.
+It is also called energy density and is usually measured as calories per 3.5 ounces (100 grams) of food.

 An easier way to make sense of this is to imagine a full plate of food.
-The fewer calories the plate contains, the lower the calorie density of the meal is.
+The fewer calories the plate contains, the lower the calorie density of the meal.

-A vegetable that contains 30 calories per 100 grams has a low calorie density, while chocolate that contains 550 calories per 100 grams has a very high calorie density.
+A vegetable with 30 calories per 100 grams has a low calorie density, while chocolate that has 550 calories per 100 grams has a very high calorie density.

-This diagram shows the concept very well: Although calorie density may be less well known than other weight management methods, such as calorie counting, choosing foods based on this measure may actually be simpler and more effective (7).
+Although calorie density may be less well known than other weight management concepts like calorie counting, choosing foods based on this measure may be simpler and more effective (

-For example, basing your diet on low-calorie-dense foods tends to reduce your food options in a positive manner because it limits you to predominantly healthy and nutrient-rich whole foods.
+For example, basing your diet on low-calorie-density foods tends to limit you to predominantly healthy and nutrient-rich whole foods.

 It can quickly clean up your diet, eliminating most calorie-dense, processed foods that are generally unhealthy and easy to overeat.

-Several studies have shown that individuals who consume low-calorie-dense diets also consume fewer total calories per day.
-This is also linked with a lower body weight, body mass index (BMI) and waist circumference (10, 11).
+Several studies have shown that individuals who consume low-calorie-density diets also eat fewer total calories per day.
+This is linked to a lower body weight, body mass index (BMI), and waist circumference (

-In contrast, many high-calorie-dense foods are highly processed and extremely palatable.
-As you may know, they are very easy to overeat.
+In contrast, many calorie-dense foods are highly processed and extremely palatable, making them easy to overeat.

-In one study, participants ate 56% more calories when provided with a high-energy-dense meal, compared to a low-energy-dense meal (2).
+In one study, participants ate 56% more calories when provided a high-energy-density meal, compared with a low-energy-density one (

 Another study compared calorie intake for high- and low-calorie-density meals that were matched for palatability and macronutrients.